 If you disagree with the tribunal decision, you should read the information sheet that came with the tribunal's decision.
 That tells you how to challenge the decision.
-The first step is to write to the Tribunal Service requesting that you are issued with a 'statement of reasons'.
-This will set out how the Tribunal reached its decision.
+The first step is to write to the Tribunal Service (same address as above) requesting the tribunal for a 'statement of reasons' for its decision within a month of the tribunal decision.